Baltimore's Historic Charles Street

 Music and art enthusiasts will enjoy a stop at the Eubie Blake National Jazz Institute and Cultural Center.
 A gallery, musical theater and other features help to tell the story of Baltimore’s creative community, with special emphasis on jazz great Eubie Blake and other artists such as Billie Holiday.

 While traveling through the Mount Vernon Place National Historic Landmark District, you can’t miss the 208-foot-tall monument topped by a 16-foot statue of George Washington.
-Nearby is the Maryland Historical Society’s headquarters, which contains treasures such as an original manuscript of Francis Scott Key’s “Star-Spangled Banner.”
+Nearby is the Maryland Center for History and Culture, which contains treasures such as an original manuscript of Francis Scott Key’s “Star-Spangled Banner.”

 The admission-free Walters Art Museum delivers art and artifacts spanning more than 5,000 years, while across from the Walters, the Johns Hopkins-affiliated Peabody Institute contains an art gallery, public library and music academy, and hosts music and dance performances.